bsorrentino/bsorrentino/_posts/2024-01-04-Cognitive-Architecture-episode1.md

 ## The Cognitive Architecture

-The raise of AI and in particular of the [LLM], has started a race to create game changer applications that use Al to deliver innovative and disruptive services.

-For this reason new application architecture involving [LLM] has been developed focusing on:
+These new smart applications require a new approach of development to maximise the use of AI capabilities.
+As a result, a new application architecture that incorporates [LLM] has been developed, with a focus on:

 * how provide context to the application
 * how does the application “reason” over it